open2b/scriggo-site/site/from-jinja-to-scriggo.md

 {% var birthday = []int{1, 5, 2020} %}
 ```

-or, if you want named values, you can us a map:
+or, if you want named values, you can use a map:

 ```scriggo
 {% var birthday = map[string]int{"day": 1, "month": 5, "year": 2020} %}